odaacabeef/ec4-config/README.md

 ### Example

-I maintain my own configuration here: https://gist.github.com/trotttrotttrott/fc4a74d8bd7d395cbf82431c467b77ef
+I maintain my own configuration in this repo: [config.jsonnet](config.jsonnet).
+Send it to an EC4 with `make send`.